giantswarm/docs/src/content/guides/prepare-aws-account-for-tenant-clusters/index.md

 > The number of EC2 instances used as worker nodes is supposed to be scaled dynamically based on traffic, hence the high numbers of EC2 instances requested.

-## IAM setup for Control Plane accounts
+## IAM setup for control plane accounts

-The following steps must all take place in the Control Plane AWS account.
+The following steps must all take place in the control plane AWS account.

 ### Create an IAM user for aws-operator {#operator-iam-user}

-Giant Swarm's service creating and maintaining your Tenant Clusters is called [aws-operator](https://github.com/giantswarm/aws-operator).
-It is running in the Control Plane.
-In order to handle resources in your AWS Tenant Cluster account, it needs a prepared IAM user in your AWS Control Plane account.
+Giant Swarm's service creating and maintaining your tenant clusters is called [aws-operator](https://github.com/giantswarm/aws-operator).
+It is running in the control plane.
+In order to handle resources in your AWS Tenant Cluster account, it needs a prepared IAM user in your AWS control plane account.
 Here we explain all the required steps to set up this user.

 #### 1. Basic user setup